Firgrep/next-office-booking-app/TASKLOG.md

-# Build functionality with rooms linked to user
+* Build functionality with rooms linked to user
-# build individual booking purchases

 * make dashboard UI